vladcc/logtest/readme.txt

 Uses spin locks.
 With -D TRASH_CACHE you use the inferior one (more or less the same like in boost).
 With -D READ_EXCH you use the faster one, but load before you exchange.
 Supposedly has better cache performance.
 Should measure, though.
+-D REPORT_QSIZE reports the queue size to stdout on each logger loop iteration.

 Use: ./prog <how-many-loops> <core-main-thread> <core-logger-thread>